wp-plugins/wp-hide-dashboard/readme.txt

 == Frequently Asked Questions ==

-None
+Q. How do I change this to hide the dashboard and tools menu and help options from other roles besides Subscriber?

+A. To hide these from other roles, you will need to edit the plugin in a plain text editor and make the following changes:

+* Subscriber -> Contributor: Change `!current_user_can('edit_posts')` to `!current_user_can('upload_files')`
+* Subscriber -> Author: Change `!current_user_can('edit_posts')` to `!current_user_can('create_users')`
+* Subscriber -> Editor: Change `!current_user_can('edit_posts')` to `!current_user_can('manage_options')`

+There are 3 instances of this code in the plugin (lines 52, 67, and 83 in version 1.4) - make sure you change all of them.

+Q. Will you be creating an admin option page to allow specifying what role we want to hide these from?

+A. I have this on the to-do list for the plugin, and am working on it for a future release.
+In the meantime, you will still need to edit the plugin manually to change the role.

 == Screenshots ==

-1. Screenshot of the upper-left portion of 2.6 admin section
+1. Upper-left portion of 2.7/2.8 admin section
-2. Screenshot of the upper-left portion of 2.7 admin section

 == Support ==

-Support is provided at http://www.kpdesign.net/wp-plugins/wp-hide-dashboard/
+Support is provided at: http://www.kpdesign.net/wp-plugins/wp-hide-dashboard/

-== History ==
+== Changelog ==

-**Version 1.3:**
+= Version 1.4: =
+* Added code to remove Tools menu in 2.8.x (menu numbering changed in core).
+* Added Frequently Asked Questions and proper Changelog sections to readme.txt file.

+= Version 1.3: =
-- Fixed error in WordPress version checking.
+* Fixed error in WordPress version checking.

-**Version 1.2:**
+= Version 1.2: =
-- Added removal of Help link on Profile page.
+* Added removal of Help link on Profile page.

-**Version 1.1:**
+= Version 1.1: =
-- Added WordPress version checking.
+* Added WordPress version checking.
-- Added code for defining path to /wp-content/plugins/ if outside the WordPress directory.
+* Added code for defining path to /wp-content/plugins/ if outside the WordPress directory.
-- Added removal of Tools menu and collapsible arrow from the menu area in 2.7.
+* Added removal of Tools menu and collapsible arrow from the menu area in 2.7.x.

-**Version 1.0:**
+= Version 1.0: =
-- Initial release
+* Initial release